Connect with us

 Complex machine learning models have some inherent pros and cons.
 On the positive side, they can learn much more complex patterns and work with richer datasets for tasks such as image recognition and predicting how a specific person will respond to a treatment.

 However, they also have the risk of overfitting to the data.
 This means that they make accurate predictions about the data they were trained with but start to learn additional aspects of the data that are not directly related to the task at hand.
-This to models that aren’t generalized, meaning they perform poorly on new data that is the same type but not exactly the same as the data.
+This leads to models that aren’t generalized, meaning they perform poorly on new data that is the same type but not exactly the same as the training data.

 While there are techniques to address the predictive error associated with overfitting, there are also privacy concerns from being able to learn so much from the data.